A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 \subsubsection{Matrix elements}

-First recall Definition \ref{space-els} and Lemma \ref{rels_matrix_els}, and, as we want to define some linear maps, recall also the General Notation and terminology relating to matrix elements that we mentioned near the start of the paper on page \pageref{matrix elements}.
+First recall Definition \ref{space-els} and Lemma \ref{rels_matrix_els}, and, as we want to define some linear maps, recall also the general notation and terminology relating to matrix elements, mentioned at the start of the paper, on page \pageref{matrix elements}.